nikajordania/java-h2-example/src/main/java/org/example/lecture_12/java-lecture-12-resources.md

-# Java Lecture 11 — Useful Resources (student-friendly)
+# Java Lecture 12 Resources

 This short guide organizes key links and small examples to help you with Java JDBC, generating fake data, and reducing boilerplate with Lombok.